Get Ready, Stay Informed, Get Through

 Surgery bookings, Outpatient clinics or treatment at the Alan Walker Cancer Care Centre

-In the event of a cyclone, Royal Darwin Hospital patients who are booked for surgery, outpatient clinics or treatment at the Alan Walker Cancer Care Centre will normally be contacted if appointments need to be postponed or changed.
-If you have any questions, please call the hospital on 8922 8888 to receive information on booking times.
+- Royal Darwin Hospital patients who are booked for surgery, outpatient clinics or treatment at the Alan Walker Cancer Care Centre will normally be contacted if appointments need to be postponed or changed.
+If you have any questions, please call the hospital on 8922 8888 to receive information on booking.

 Cyclone Kit Health Advice

 Every Top End household should have a Cyclone Kit ready at the start of cyclone season.
 Your cyclone kit should include:

 - Enough non-perishable food to feed your household for three days

 - Regular medications such as blood pressure medication, insulin or ventolin if you or someone in your household regularly takes them

 - Emergency medications if you or someone in your household requires them for conditions such as epilepsy or possible anaphylactic reactions

 - Nappies, formula and other items needed if you have a baby

 - Enough clean drinking water to last your household three days (each person needs access to 5 litres per day)